SupersonicNK/roa-workshop-templates/colored-hitboxes/README.md

 - Adds the knockback arrow to projectiles

 **Note:** This system does not currently support custom hitbox shapes.
-I will be attempting to implement them in the near future.
+I will be attempting to implement them in the future.

 ## Installation